How to Create High-Impact Training Videos for Your Company

 Types of training videos

-This next part is a quick rundown of the different types of training videos we touched on in our blog,“Motion’s Guide to Training Video Production”.
+This next part is a quick rundown of the different types of training videos (based on production) we touched on in our blog,“Motion’s Guide to Training Video Production”.
 We want to acknowledge that there are a bunch of different kinds of training videos out there.
 While we’re total pros when it comes to motion design and animation, not every training video falls under our usual expertise.
 But hey, let’s dive into it!

 - Screencast – Screen recording with a voice-over (maybe a face cam too).
 Perfect for software demos and showing people how to get things done step-by-step.